 On the face of it her only contribution was being in Megan’s road the night she disappeared.
 The Hipwells were neighbours of her ex-husband Tom and a drunken Rachel had turned up, again, to hurl abuse at Tom’s new wife Anna.
 All she can remember of the night is blood on her hands and a cut from a blow to the head.

-Paula Hawkins 2015 thriller was a best seller which was transported from London to New York for an indifferent film then back across the Atlantic for a stage adaptation by Rachel Wagstaff and Duncan Abel.
+Paula Hawkins' 2015 thriller was a best seller which was transported from London to New York for an indifferent film then back across the Atlantic for a stage adaptation by Rachel Wagstaff and Duncan Abel.
 Like the book this is a slow burner, a complex jigsaw of seemingly unrelated pieces slowly joined together until the final picture is revealed.

 megan and scott